 This is especially helpful in carrying out business transactions i.e. transactions like accessing bank accounts or selling properties.

-A broad power of attorney is appropriate when the principal has decided to grant substantial powers to another person that he or she trusts completely, such as a spouse or child, in the event that the principal is incapacitated such as in the case of total or permanent disability.
+A broad power of attorney is appropriate when the principal has decided to grant substantial powers to another person that he or she trusts completely, such as a spouse or child, if the principal is incapacitated such as in the case of total or permanent disability.

-A limited power of attorney, on the other hand, is one that is written for the purpose of carrying out very specific personal, financial or business transactions only.
+A limited power of attorney, on the other hand, is written to carry out very specific personal, financial, or business transactions only.

-For example, a person who lives in one country and wanting to sell his or her house in another country may grant a power of attorney to another person (i.e. a family member, a friend or a professional real estate agent or lawyer) in the country where the property is located to facilitate the sale.
+For example, a person who lives in one country and wants to sell his or her house in another country may grant a power of attorney to another person (i.e. a family member, a friend, or a professional real estate agent or lawyer) in the country where the property is located to facilitate the sale.

 This type of power of attorney will specify the transactions that the agent will be allowed to conduct in terms of the real property sale.